-- (1) Should a matter in which one or more Councillors have a prescribed conflict of interest or declarable conflict of interest need to be decided at a meeting and there is less than a quorum remaining at the meeting after any of the Councillors with a personal interest leave and stay away from the place where the meeting is being held, the Council must resolve to do one of the following: - (a) delegate deciding the matter under section 238 of the Act, unless the matter cannot be delegated under that section - (b) decide, by resolution, to defer the matter to a later meeting or - (c) decide, by resolution, not to decide the matter and take no further action in relation to the matter. - (2) The Council must not delegate deciding the matter to an entity if the entity or a majority of its members have personal interests that are or are equivalent in nature to, a prescribed conflict of interest or declarable conflict of interest in the matter.
+- (1) Should a matter in which one or more Councillors have a prescribed conflict of interest or declarable conflict of interest need to be decided at a meeting and there is less than a quorum remaining at the meeting after any of the Councillors with a personal interest leave and stay away from the place where the meeting is being held, the Council must resolve to do one of the following: - (a) delegate deciding the matter under section 238 of the Act, unless the matter cannot be delegated under that section - (b) decide, by resolution, to defer the matter to a later meeting or - (c) decide, by resolution, not to decide the matter and take no further action in relation to the matter unless the Local Government Act 2009 or another Act provides that Council must decide the matter.

-- (3) A Councillor does not contravene the Act by participating in a decision or being present while the matter is discussed and voted on for the purpose of delegating the matter or making a decision to defer or not decide the matter per (b) and (c) above. - (4) If the matter cannot be delegated under an Act, the Council should seek Ministerial approval for the Council to be able to consider and vote on the matter, subject to any conditions the Minister for Local Government may impose.
+- (2) The Council must not delegate deciding the matter to an entity if the entity or a majority of its members have personal interests that are or are equivalent in nature to, a prescribed conflict of interest or declarable conflict of interest in the matter. - (3) A Councillor does not contravene the Act by participating in a decision or being present while the matter is discussed and voted on for the purpose of delegating the matter or making a decision to defer or not decide the matter per (b) and (c) above. - (4) If the matter cannot be delegated under an Act, the Council should seek Ministerial approval for the Council to be able to consider and vote on the matter, subject to any conditions the Minister for Local Government may impose.

-36 Recording prescribed and declarable conflicts of interest
+38 Recording prescribed and declarable conflicts of interest